-70. An investor who buys and sells shares on a large scale is in a business of share dealing for the purposes of s CB 1 where there is a combination (or all) of the following factors:

-- a high scale of regular activity (buying and selling); - an intention to profit from share sales; - regular or continuous monitoring of the share portfolio; - there is a system according to which shares are bought and sold; - sales are frequent and part of the person's normal operations in the course of making profits; - large amounts are invested; and - the person spent a significant amount of time in the dealing activity. - 71.
+- 81. An investor who buys and sells shares is in a business of share dealing for the purposes of s CB 1 where there is a combination (or all) of the following factors: - a high scale of regular activity (buying and selling); - an intention to profit from share sales; - regular or continuous monitoring of the share portfolio; - a system according to which shares are bought and sold; - frequent sales which are part of the person's normal operations in the course of making profits; - large amounts are invested; and - a significant amount of time is spent in the dealing activity. - 82.
 The courts have noted that there is a high bar to be in a business of share dealing there needs to be a sufficient amount of activity, time and money invested and the requisite intention to profit.
+The courts have also considered that a person in full time employment is unlikely to have a business of share dealing.

-To summarise, the following factors were relevant to a finding by the courts that there was a business of share dealing: - share sales were an integral part of the business, and part of the normal operations of the business; - there was regular or continuous monitoring of the share portfolio, and a system according to which shares were sold; - sales were frequent, and both sales and purchases are made on a large scale; and - a large amount of money was invested. - 72.
-More information on whether an investor has a share dealing business is from [156]. - 73.
-An investor with a large scale dealing activity may alternatively have a share dealing business for the purposes of s CB 5.
+- 83. To summarise, the following factors have been relevant to a finding by the courts that there was a business of share dealing: - share sales were an integral part of the business, and part of the normal operations of the business; - there was regular or continuous monitoring of the share portfolio, and a system according to which shares were sold; - sales were frequent, and both sales and purchases are made on a large scale; and - a large amount of money was invested. - 84.
+More information on whether an investor has a share dealing business is from [170]. - 85.
+An investor with a large-scale dealing activity may alternatively have a share dealing business for the purposes of s CB 5.
 Under this provision, the main difference is that the person does not need to have a profit-making intention.
-They still need a large scale of buying and selling activity and a significant amount of time and money invested.
+They still need a large scale of buying and selling activity and a significant amount of time and money invested. - 86.
+Where sales are made to rebalance an individual investor's long-term investment portfolio in accordance with an investment plan, this is unlikely to comprise the carrying on of a business of share dealing.
+The courts have said this is a matter of fact and degree, looked at in the context of the particular taxpayer.
+It is a combination of factors that are relevant for determining when a share dealing business exists, including that the scale of the buying and selling activity generally needs to be large but also taking into account the reasons for sales and the relativities between the size of the investment and turnover.